ML-TANGO/TANGO/README.md

 The neural network deployment module provides functions for optimizing the neural network model, generating executable code for inference, distributing to the target, and automating execution for each target's computing environment/inference engine/execution environment.

-- Key features of the Neural Network Deployment Module
+##### Key features of the Neural Network Deployment Module:

-1) Ability to convert neural network models into executable code The neural network deployment module provides an automatic generation function for executable code templates, such as pre-processing code for neural network input and post-processing code for interpreting neural network output, so that the neural network model can be operated on the operating system, programming language, and inference engine.
+* Ability to convert neural network models into executable code
+The neural network deployment module provides an automatic generation function for executable code templates, such as pre-processing code for neural network input and post-processing code for interpreting neural network output, so that the neural network model can be operated on the operating system, programming language, and inference engine.

-2) Ability to optimize the neural network model to suit the target environment The neural network deployment module provides neural network model optimization functions such as quantization so that the neural network model can operate in the target environment, such as CPU performance and available memory size.
+* Ability to optimize the neural network model to suit the target environment
+The neural network deployment module provides neural network model optimization functions such as quantization so that the neural network model can operate in the target environment, such as CPU performance and available memory size.

-3) Diversity support function of neural network accelerators The neural network deployment module provides functions to make full use of accelerators such as NVIDIA GPU, Tensor Processing Unit, and ARM Mali GPU.
+* Diversity support function of neural network accelerators
+The neural network deployment module provides functions to make full use of accelerators such as NVIDIA GPU, Tensor Processing Unit, and ARM Mali GPU.

-4) Support for diversity of inference engines
+* Support for diversity of inference engines
 The neural network deployment module provides various inference engine support functions such as PyTorch, TensorRT, TVM, and Tensorflow Lite.

-5) Providing convenience of distribution and installation The neural network deployment module provides a convenient deployment feature that automates the deployment process to GCP, AWS, etc. as much as possible.
+* Providing convenience of distribution and installation
+The neural network deployment module provides a convenient deployment feature that automates the deployment process to GCP, AWS, etc. as much as possible.

-- Examples of the Neural Network Deployment Module’s operation
+##### Deployment Module’s operation depending on targets

+> * Web services such as GCP/AWS
+> pytorch model -> Create a PyTorch-based web application service -> Create a POD for K8S -> Deploy/execute the POD using the deployment environment set by the user.
+>
-1) Smartphone
+> * Smartphone
-Model for PyTorch -> Convert to ONNX model -> Integer Quantization -> Convert to Tensorflow Lite model -> Generate neural network execution code for Android -> Generate executable file (.apk) for Android
+> Model for PyTorch -> Convert to ONNX model -> Integer Quantization -> Convert to Tensorflow Lite model -> Generate neural network execution code for Android -> Generate executable file (.apk) for Android
+>
+>

-2) Raspberry Pi+TPU(Tensor Processing Unit)
+> * Raspberry Pi+TPU(Tensor Processing Unit)
-Model for PyTorch -> Convert to ONNX model -> Convert to Tensorflow Lite model -> Convert to model for TPU -> Generate Python-based neural network execution code for TPU
+> Model for PyTorch -> Convert to ONNX model -> Convert to Tensorflow Lite model -> Convert to model for TPU -> Generate Python-based neural network execution code for TPU
+>
+>

-3) TensorRT-based devices
+> * TensorRT-based devices
-Model for PyTorch -> Convert to ONNX model -> Generate Python-based  ONNX-TensorRT converter and execution code for TensorRT
+> Model for PyTorch -> Convert to ONNX model -> Generate Python-based  ONNX-TensorRT converter and execution code for TensorRT
+>
+>

-4) TVM-based devices
+> * TVM-based devices
-Model for PyTorch -> Convert to ONNX model -> Convert to model for TVM -> Generate Python-based neural network execution code for TVM
+> Model for PyTorch -> Convert to ONNX model -> Convert to model for TVM -> Generate Python-based neural network execution code for TVM

-5) Web services such as GCP/AWS
-pytorch model -> Create a PyTorch-based web application service -> Create a POD for K8S -> Deploy/execute the POD using the deployment environment set by the user.
+>

 ----

 ## How to build images and run containers <a name="img_build_container_run"></a>